ARCHITECTURE / DESIGN / RESEARCH /

 Meherzad Shroff

-An architectural practitioner, researcher, and educator based in Adelaide, Australia.
-He founded Archispora.Studio in 2017.
-He has a Ph.D in Architecture which focuses on Adaptive Reuse and Intangible Heritage.
-He also holds a position as a Sessional Lecturer and Tutor at the School of Architecture and Civil Engineering, University of Adelaide.
+A built environment consultant, design researcher, and educator based in Adelaide, Australia.
+He founded Archispora.Studio in 2017 as an independent spatial practice working across design research, exhibitions, and cultural projects.
+He holds a Ph.D. in Architecture from the University of Adelaide, where his research focuses on adaptive reuse and intangible heritage.
+He also teaches as a Sessional Lecturer and Tutor at the School of Architecture and Civil Engineering at the University of Adelaide.

 Archispora.Studio

-Within the studio’s practice, architecture extends beyond physical space to foster a sense of belonging, bridge communities, and preserve cultural heritage through spatial experiences and effects.
+Within the studio’s work, architecture extends beyond physical space to foster a sense of belonging, bridge communities, and preserve cultural heritage through spatial experiences and effects.
 A reframed understanding of diaspora underpins an exploration of relationships between people, cultures, and spaces across geographical and political boundaries.
-Archispora.Studio embraces the diversity of diasporic communities, forging connections to cultural origins through architectural and spatial practice while cultivating identity and belonging within adopted contexts.
-Here, “architecture becomes a method” for cultural and spatial production, strengthening the agency of architectural theory through cultural studies and critical inquiry.
+Archispora.Studio embraces the diversity of diasporic communities, forging connections to cultural origins through spatial and design practice while cultivating identity and belonging within adopted contexts.
+Here, “architecture becomes a method” for cultural and spatial production, strengthening the agency of architectural theory through cultural studies and critical inquiry. ¹

 The studio’s portfolio reflects a commitment to architectural heritage, sustainability, material reuse and their narratives, and user agency, deploying these strategies through technology alongside architectural history, theory, and production.
-The work in architecture, design, and research spans various building typologies and media, including the design of interpretive structures, exhibitions, sustainability advocacy and consultation, and the documentation of existing and future spatial conditions.
+The work spans architecture-related research, design, and cultural production across various building typologies and media, including the design of interpretive structures, exhibitions, sustainability advocacy and consultation, and the documentation of existing and future spatial conditions.

 ¹ Scriver, P., Srivastava, A. & Lu, D. (2018), ‘Re-Asia: Architecture as Tactic’, Architectural Theory Review, vol. 22, no. 3, pp. 301–308.